mihaitudor9/met_collection/README.md

 ---

-### A few interesting insights that were obtained using the dataset
+### A few interesting insights that were obtained using the dataset:

-#### The American painters being showcased at the Met Museum lived way longer than the average American citizen between 1800 and mid-1900
+#### - The American painters being showcased at the Met Museum lived way longer than the average American citizen between 1800 and mid-1900
 ![Screenshot](life_expectancy.png)

-#### The American painters being showcased at the Met Museum lived way longer than the average American citizen between 1800 and mid-1900
+#### - The American painters being showcased at the Met Museum lived way longer than the average American citizen between 1800 and mid-1900
 ![Screenshot](most_covered_20_years.png)